fiott248/google-scrape/README.md

 Run script Like this Google-scrape.py "your query string here"

-This script was written to be avoid being banned by the big Brother (GOOGLE) Hopefully No changes is done by their detection
+This script was written to avoid being banned by the big Brother (GOOGLE) Hopefully No changes is done by their detection

 keywords : useragent rotation, Random Time Scrape